kchen3490/cmsc471-final/README.md

 For more information on Colonist.io rules, please consult https://colonist.io/

 # Development Process
+The group first started the development process by envisioning a game analysis of colonist.io, much like chess.com's analysis of their games.
+Soon, the group started their research by playing a game in colonist.io to understand the game mechanics.
+Afterwards, the group found a dataset on a GitHub repository online (before it got taken down).
+Andy Diep began recording insights for the data, and Kai Chen began contacting the founders of colonist.io (who eventually provided public assets and a license for the dataset) for assistance.
+Afterwards, the group split off the tasks, where 1) Jeff Liu preprocessed the data; 2) Andy Diep gave some insights into the data json files; 3) Tony Zheng began strategic analysis of the game by developing a heuristic function; and 4) Kai Chen developed a new playground tab for manual input of games.

+Furthermore, Jeff Liu added a die rolling bar chart visualization, Andy Diep fixed some frontend bugs and spotted some bugs in the analytics and playground tab, and Kai Chen fixed those bugs.
+In the end, the team met one last time to run a demo through the entire visualization and succeeded in creating a working application.

+Some things we wish to change in the future is developing a better heuristic function.
+We did use machine learning to analyze all of the games, and we wish we did so that we could've made a better heuristic function.

 # Contributions:
 Andy Diep:
+- Planned the distribution of tasks amongst the group
+- Documented the skeleton code
+- Produced prompts for other group members to produce results for the playground tab

 Jeff Liu:
 - Data preprocessing